- Search The Registry

-*On this date in 1897, the American Negro Academy (ANA) was founded.
-Originated in Washington, D.C., the ANA was the creation of Rev. Alexander Crummell, the son of a West African Tribal Chief (Temme Tribe) and an American literary advocate.
+*On this date, in 1897, the American Negro Academy (ANA) was founded.
+Originating in Washington, D.C., the ANA was the creation of Rev. Alexander Crummell, the son of a West African Tribal Chief (Temme Tribe) and an American literary advocate.

 After ANA’s start, five major objectives were instituted.
-Those objectives were: defense of the Negro against vicious assaults, publication of scholarly works, fostering higher education among Negroes, formulation of intellectual taste, and the promotion of literature, science, and art.
-The ANA was the first and only organization in America, at that time, to bring together Black artists and scholars from all over the world.
+Those objectives were: defense of the Negro against vicious assaults, publication of scholarly works, fostering higher education among Negroes, formulation of intellectual taste, and promoting literature, science, and art.
+The ANA was the first and only organization in America at that time to bring together Black artists and scholars from all over the world.

 By 1918, ANA had produced literary and scholarly works such as: "The Training of the Negro Ministry" by J. E. Moorland, "Comparative Study of the Negro Problem" by Charles C. Cook, "Disfranchisement of the Negro" by J. L. Lowe, "A Review of Hoffman’s Race Traits and Tendencies of the American Negro" by Kelly Miller, "The Status of the Free Negro from 1860-1970" by William Pickens, "Economic Contribution by the Negro of America" by Arthur Schomburg, and many others.
 In 1924, the ANA faded away.
 Decades later, the ANA was regenerated by interested poets, historians, dancers, essayists, musicians, dramatists, novelists, actors, journalists, scholars, painters, etc.